 Whether you present material or digital products to today’s market, their attractive design is more important than you could assume.
-94% of customers confess that their first impressions of a brand are design-related — graphic design can make or break users' experience.
+According to Research Gate, 94% of customers confess that their first impressions of a brand are design-related — graphic design can make or break users' experience.

 You have only 50 milliseconds to impact customers' opinions, so you better make them worth it!